About local government reorganisation (LGR) and devolution

 - Vale of White Horse District Council

-- A single unitary council for Oxfordshire - Oxfordshire Council.
+- A single unitary council for Oxfordshire - Oxfordshire Council (responsible for all services for Oxfordshire residents).
 This is our preferred option.

 - Oxford and Shires Council created from the existing district councils of Cherwell, Oxford City and West Oxfordshire.